snowdj/stochastic_process_notes/syllabus.md

 **Textbook:** There are no textbook.
 Resources and pointers will be posted in the online lecture notes.

 **Office hours:** We will reserve time at the lab for Q&A. More office hours will be added as needed.

+**Acknowledgement:** computing supported by an AWS in Education Grant award.